Helping residents and communities feel safe in their homes.

 The impact of Grenfell Tower on Fire Safety Legislation and Social Housing

 Following the Hackitt Review of Fire Safety after the tragedy of Grenfell Tower in June 2017, a spotlight has been placed on housing and high-rise accommodation to bring its fire safety standards up to scratch.
-Global has been working with multiple social housing agencies to correct any Latent Defects they may have or passive fire protection instalments that are no longer compliant with the industry’s standard and create a safer living environment for residents.
+Global has been working with multiple social housing agencies to correct any Latent Defects they may have or passive fire protection installments that are no longer compliant with the industry’s standard and create a safer living environment for residents.

 Defective fire doors with broken closers that were not able to withstand their claimed 30 minutes against fire played a monumental part in the releasing of smoke and toxic fumes into the building, pouring into corridors and homes, as well as highly flammable cladding aiding the upward spread of the fire to higher floors.
 It was also revealed that for 12 years before the Grenfell tragedy, the external cladding on the building repeatedly failed its fire assessments but was left on the building.